It's normal to wake up groggy or desire a mid-afternoon snooze. What's not so normal is consistently feeling tired throughout the day.

 Remember how circadian misalignment disrupts your sleep patterns and hikes up sleep debt?

 Nip that in the bud with a consistent sleep schedule tailored to your chronotype — are you a morning lark, a night owl, or somewhere in between?
-Go to bed when your body tells you to and keep to a consistent wake time (that accounts for your sleep need), even on the weekends.
-Not only will you benefit from increased energy during the day, but you'll also enjoy sounder sleep at night.
+If possible, go to bed when your body tells you to and keep to a consistent wake time (that accounts for your sleep need), even on the weekends.
+Not only will you benefit from increased energy during the day, but you'll also find it easier to fall asleep each night.
+If your chronotype is at odds with when you need to wake up, consider resetting your circadian rhythm.

 Anxiety doesn't just increase sleep latency (you take longer to enter dreamland) and fragmentation (you’re less likely to sleep through the night).
 In fact, this negative emotion is also linked to sleep disorders like insomnia, which downgrades daytime alertness.

-Fortunately, you can take steps to stop anxiety from overwhelming you.
+Fortunately, you can take steps to stop anxiety from overwhelming you with a wind-down routine.
 Mentally decelerate just before bed to slow down your brain and signal to it that it’s time for sleep.
 Find what works for you, whether it's writing tomorrow's to-do lists, spending quality time with family, or rewatching old movies.

 Relaxation techniques also help lower stress and anxiety to lull you to sleep more easily.
 RISE offers scientifically proven relaxation programs — think Diaphragmatic Breathing and Relaxing Sounds — which you can play in bed at night.

-If you need to feel more awake instantly, head to the restroom and splash some cold water on your face — it raises your heartbeat, blood flow, and metabolism to wake up your body.
-Plus, a cold shower acts as a mood-lifter by relieving gloomy thoughts.
+If you need to feel more awake instantly, head to the restroom and splash some cold water on your face — it raises your heart rate, blood flow, and metabolism to wake up your body.
+Plus, a cold shower can be an energizing part of your morning routine and it acts as a mood-lifter by relieving gloomy thoughts.

 You may think decaf is a good alternative for an afternoon cup of joe.
 Unfortunately, it isn't entirely caffeine-free.
 If you're sensitive to caffeine, decaf beverages can still throw your sleep routine off-balance and incite higher sleep debt.

 Nothing's better than a rush of endorphins to battle tiredness if paying down sleep debt isn’t immediately possible.
+Physical activity also increases your heart rate and body temperature to boost your energy levels.
 Scientific literature recommends low- to moderate-intensity workouts to boost energy during the day and sleep better at night.
 Go for a morning walk to get some fresh air or cycle during your afternoon dip.

 But it's not just how much you eat at night — the type of food also matters, which is where the second point comes in: